 we look into the whole Wi-Fi thing.

-alone.
-Right now especially tourists are slow and the economy in Spain is so terrible no one is really shopping for knick-knacks like Pepa sells.
+now there aren't many tourists and the economy in Spain is so terrible no one is really shopping for knick-knacks like Pepa sells.
 So, she is going to try to sell the space and she will go on “el paro” for a period while she looks for a new job.